 Buying your council house

-The Right to Buy scheme was first introduced in 1980.
-The scheme allows secure tenants to buy the homes they rent from their local authority landlord at a discount.
+The Right to Buy scheme allows secure tenants to buy the homes they rent from their local authority landlord at a discount.
+Full details of the Right to Buy scheme are on the GOV.UK website where you can find out:

 • the rules of the Right to Buy Scheme